jkniest/hue-it-documentation/docs/lights/README.md

 ```

 ## Caching
 After fetching the lights we don't automatically update their values.
-Normally in PHP this is not
+Normally in PHP, this is not
-a big problem, since every request refetches the lights.
+a big problem, since every request re-fetches the lights.
 But if you need to grab the new data directly
 or you are running a long-running-process you can use the `refresh` method:

 ```php
 $light->refresh();
 ```

 This will update all values on the light object.
-Otherwise you can just refetch the light from
+Otherwise, you can just fetch the light from
-your hue instance.
+your hue instance again.
 If you call `getLight` or `getAllLights` a second time, each light will be fetched again:

 ```php
 $light = $hue->getLight(3);